Click the scales for TimsLaw.com homeTimsLaw.com

 How to use the info you obtain

-• Raise your awareness about whether you might have some legal rights, and learn something about what to expect from the legal system if you attempt to exercise your legal rights or you contact lawyers.
+• Raise your awareness about how employment law works, and learn something about what to expect from the legal system if you attempt to exercise your legal rights or you contact lawyers.

 • Avoid some of the traps in employment law.

 • Prepare for your initial contact with a lawyer of your choosing.
 You will probably (or at least you probably should) be contacting a lawyer soon to look into helping you.
-Because of what you have read, you will probably be better-able to communicate with a lawyer in an initial brief telephone conversation.
+Because of what you have read, you will probably be better-able to communicate with a lawyer in a consultation.
 You can get more to the point quicker.
 You should be more likely to say the right things to get the lawyer’s attention.
 This might make it easier for you to find a lawyer.
 At least you’ll be able to understand why the lawyer is asking you all those questions.

 • Introduce yourself to an area of law that you can explore further through the Links I have provided.
 I have provided some Links to major government labor agencies, and those agencies have developed websites that give a great deal of detailed information about the employment-related laws.
 Other Links take you to places on the web where you can fairly easily read the laws for yourself.
 I even have a Link to a place where you can do limited free case law research.